Icarogamer2441/icamake/README.md

 # icamake
-my own Makefile made in Python
+my own Makefile made in Python, with macros, executing commands and that's all